AndreiWavelet/TR-WCOMM/README.md

 The device power is expected to be fed by a 3.7 V battery.
 This voltage is regulated to 3.3 V to power all the board.
 A transistor connected to both a MCU pin and the push button allows power to flow from the battery to the rest of the circuit.
 The device is built around a STM32L051 MCU.
 The SD Card and the NRF24L01+ share the same SPI bus.

 The main firmware part is written in C++17 and uses a simple cooperative task architecture with methods Setup() and Loop().
-Once the method Setup() of all tasks is called, the core proceeds to call every Loop() function forever.
-Usually, inside every Loop() function, a state-machine is build using switch statements.
+Once the method Setup() of all tasks are called, the core proceeds to call every Loop() function forever.
+Usually, inside every Loop() function, a state-machine is built using switch statements.

 The firmware is divided in two parts: drivers and applications.
 The drivers abstract the hardware in a modular way, exposing easy to use methods for each device.
 The applications make use of drivers to produce useful output.